All Products

 Debian series

-1. Run the following command to open the modules file:
+1. Open the modules file:

 vim /etc/initramfs-tools/modules